Finding the Best Places to Retire Since 2006!

 Retire in Spanish Fort, Alabama?

 Overview: Inviting Spanish Fort sits across the bay from Mobile on Mobile Bay's eastern shore and has a history that dates back to 1712.
-Mostly residential, Spanish Fort has doubled in size during the last decade or two.
+Mostly residential, Spanish Fort has grown by 20% during the last decade.

 Neighborhoods have wooded lots, small ponds and well-kept brick ranch ramblers and raised ranch ramblers.
 The town's five boat ramps all have access to the bay or lower delta, and local piers are popular with bank anglers.
 A boardwalk trail snakes through the wetlands of Meaher State Park, and Blakeley State Park maintains old breastworks and fortifications from Spanish Fort's early days.
 The Five Rivers Resource Center sits on acres of cypress-tupelo swamp and hardwood bottomland, and the new Spirit Park has walking paths and tennis courts.
 High school sports are a town highlight (the high school football and baseball teams have been state championships in recent years).